-As I type our homeschool year is coming to an end.
+As I type, our homeschool year is coming to an end.
 We started the year with a new language arts curriculum I loved and an overhaul to our plans for math.
 We are ending the year with maybe half the language arts material completed and some major math gains but not in the area of completing a whole year’s worth of lessons.
-The old me wouldn’t believe it but I’m actually at peace with this.
+The old “homeschool mom” me wouldn’t believe it but I’m actually at peace with this.

-In the beginning
+In the Beginning

 Seven or so years in and we find learning in the little places and toss the big-plan-needing stuff out the fingerprinted window.
 I see all these beautifully organized lesson plans and learning environments created by homeschool moms and yes, I’m envious but I’m also realistic.

 Sure I still have weeks where I print off everything on Sunday night and Monday morning my kids awake to a pretty board of to-dos but this is a rare occurrence.
 Generally, I’m speed-reading instructions for assignments before I hand them to my kids and printing materials off as we need them.

-Being flexible and completely unglued to plans has allowed us to jump at the chance for last minute field trips and meet friends for bird-watching hikes the minute the weather clears.
+Being flexible and completely unglued to plans has allowed us to jump at the chance for last-minute field trips and meet friends for bird-watching hikes the minute the weather clears.
 My house is a noisy, free-flowing, kind of messy place that would make some planners break out in hives but I’m learning my peace is in the chaos.

 Instead of looking down at an edited snippet on someone else’s timeline glance over at that kiddo spinning through your living room as he practices his spelling words.
 His smile is the true measure of your success and will keep you going much longer than any lesson plan.

 Thank you, Jessica.
 I’m sharing this because many homeschool moms need to find their own style.